semaphoreci/docs/docs/reference/api-v1alpha.md

 ### Pagination

 Every request that that returns more than 30 items will be paginated.
-To avoid this, form calls with `link` header values instead of constructing your own URLs.
+To avoid this, you should form calls with `link` header values instead of constructing your own URLs.

-The `link` header includes information about pagination, as shown below:
+A `link` header includes information about pagination, as shown below:

 ```
 link: <http://{org_name}.semaphoreci.com/api/v1alpha/?PAGE_PARAMS>; rel="first",